-One of the things Valerie Bloom excels at is renewing our view of the world by describing it freshly through the technique of metaphor.
+Poetry puts pictures of the world in our heads.
+One of the things poetry excels at is giving us fresh visions and views of the world by describing it through the technique of metaphor.

 Anyone who has spent time with young children will know that they are natural users of metaphor, perhaps because their vocabulary is still limited and therefore need to find ways of expressing themselves inventively.
 Poets seek actively to replicate this experimental use of language, finding, in Robert Frost's phrase 'a fresh look and a fresh listen'.